Endodontic Dentist in Washington, DC

 Ideal Endodontics provides qualified endodontic dentists in Washington, DC.
-Our endodontic dentists Dr. Ali Manesh & Dr. Moein Darjani specialize in endodontic treatments, and much more!
-For more information, please call our office today or book an appointment online.
-We serve patients from Washington DC, Woodbridge VA, Arlington VA, Lorton VA, Manassas VA, Springfield VA, Alexandria VA, and Silver Spring MD.
+Our endodontic dentists Dr. Ali Manesh, DMD, and Dr. Moein Darjani, DDS, specialize in endodontic treatments and much more!
+For more information, please contact our office today or book an appointment online.
+We are conveniently located at 1145 19th Street NW, Suite 314 Washington, DC 20036.

 What is an Endodontic Dentist?

-An endodontist is a dentist who specialize in the soft inner tissue of the tooth, known as the pulp.
-They provide endodontic therapies, coming from the word “endo,” meaning inside and “odont,” which means teeth.
+An endodontist is a dentist who specializes in the soft inner tissue of the tooth, known as the pulp.
+They provide endodontic therapies, coming from the word “endo,” meaning inside, and “odont,” which means teeth.
 One of the most common procedures an endodontic dentist performs is a root canal.

 At Ideal Endodontics, you’ll be seen by our endodontists: Dr. Moein Darjani and Dr. Ali Manesh.
 They specialize in root canals, root canal therapies, and other endodontic therapies.
 They’ll help you be pain-free in no time!
 You can read more about them on our Endodontists page!